Early warning track and trigger

 Further guidance, implementation tools and resources are available at http://www.nice.org.uk/CG50

 The Royal College of Nursing, Royal College of Physicians , Intensive Care Society, National Outreach Forum and Royal College of Anaesthetists (see links to right) have spent a number of years developing a standardised NHS early warning scoring system (NEWS), which can be used to help identify patients whose condition is deteriorating and trigger a response.
 This was published in July 2012.
+An update has been released in December 2017 as NEWS 2.

 National Early Warning Score (2012)